juxtin/install-whonix/README.md

 There are two user-configurable settings, managed in `config.sh`:

 1. `VERSION`: see https://download.whonix.org/linux/ for possible values.
+These scripts should work with Whonix 13 and 14.
 2. `WORKING_DIR`: use whatever you want, but **these scripts will delete things in that directory**, so it's better to leave it as is.

 ## warranty